 Video explanation

-The video by Brian Shearer explains the significant differences.
+The video by Brian Shearer explains some of the differences.
 This may help if you are still confused.

 Conclusion

-On the other hand, you need Clip Studio Paint EX to make longer animations and comics with more than one page.
-Also, if you need to work together as a team, you must choose the EX version.
+However, you need Clip Studio Paint EX to make longer animations and comics or if you work in teams.